 You recently purchased a new home and now you have a plumbing problem.
 You remember the home came with a home warranty.
 But how exactly does this work?
 Will everything be covered?
 Is the repair company a reputable one?

 It is important to start with a clear understanding of what exactly a home warranty is — and what it isn't.

-As a new home buyer, it's common for the sellers throw in a one year home warranty to sweeten the deal.
+As a new home buyer, it's common for the sellers to throw in a one-year home warranty to sweeten the deal.
 Some buyers will even make this part of the negotiations to help with any unforeseen repairs.
 If one is provided to you, you'll eventually need to decide whether you want to keep it and pay the cost yourself.
 If one isn't provided to you, you'll be barraged with solicitations to buy one.
 Knowing the pros and cons will help you make the best decision for your situation.

 Peace of mind.

 Every homeowner dreads having to shell out a lot of money on a major repair.
 For example, installing a new air conditioner compressor could cost thousands.

 That's especially true if you're a new homeowner who just depleted your cash balances to close on the sale.
 A home warranty gives you an opportunity to push some of that major repair risk over to a warranty provider.